adrien-dimitri/tic-tac-toe/README.md

 Handles the display and user interaction of the tic-tac-toe game.

 - `startSession()`: Initializes the game session by setting up event listeners for the start and reset buttons.
-- `startNextGame(winner)`: Displays an overlay announcing the winner of the game.
+- `startNextGame(msg)`: Displays an overlay announcing the winner of the game.
 - `resetIsClicked()`: Resets the `isClickedArray` to all `false` values.
 - `updateScore(p1, p2)`: Updates the displayed scores for both players.
 - `updateBoard(board)`: Updates the game board display based on the current state of the board.
 - `resetSession()`: Resets the game session and reinitializes the session.
+- `highlightTurn(player)`: Highlights the name of the player whose turn it is.

 ## License